Gradient Flow Sampler-based Distributionally Robust Optimization: A Gradient Flow Framework for Sampling from Worst-case Distributions

 \subsubsection{Stein Variational Gradient Flow Sampler}

-In an attempt to simulate the \eqref{eq:fokker-planck} using deterministic particle-based methods instead of SDEs, \citep{liu2016stein} proposed the Stein variational gradient descent (SVGD) algorithm, which is a implementable discrete-time algorithmic version of \eqref{eq:fokker-planck}.
+In an attempt to simulate \eqref{eq:fokker-planck} using deterministic particle-based methods instead of SDEs, \citep{liu2016stein} proposed the Stein variational gradient descent (SVGD) algorithm, which is an implementable deterministic algorithmic version of \eqref{eq:fokker-planck}.
 For a target $\pi$, at time step $t$, it updates the particle locations via the following gradient descent scheme.

 Here, $X^i_t$ represents the position of the $i$-th particle at time step $t$, $\eta$ is the stepsize, $m$ is the total number of particles. $k(\cdot,\cdot)$ is a positive definite kernel function, and $\nabla_2$ denotes the gradient with respect to the second argument of the kernel.
-Different from the typical implementation such as ULA, SVGD offers a deterministic algorithm for sampling with the kernel $k$ modeling the pairwise interaction between particles.
 Applying SVGD to the inner problem of DRO, we propose Algorithm~\ref{alg:SDRO-SVG}.
-See a detailed analysis in Section~\ref{sec:svg}.
+See details in Appendix~\ref{sec:svg}.